The Pleyela Piano Player - Pleyel, Wolff, Lyon et Cie, Paris, c. 1905 onwards.

 Pleyela Music Roll Catalogue no. 33, Paris, c.
 1925.

-Rolls for the Pleyela were split into Rouleaux Métronomiques and Rouleaux Enregistrés, the former being made in ways very similar to Aeolian's metronomic rolls, and the latter recorded using a marking machine connected to electrical contacts under the keys of a recording piano.
-What is probably the bass octave of that piano can be seen in the corner of this photograph, which depicts a young woman correcting a roll against a printed score.
-From 1919 onwards, the musical staff were headed by Jacques Larmanjat, a composer himself, with assistance from Roger Féry and others, including the future film composer, Maurice Jaubert.
+What is probably the bass octave of the recording piano can be seen in the corner of a rather later photograph, which depicts a young woman sitting to correct a roll against a printed score.
+From 1919 onwards, the Pleyela musical staff were headed by Jacques Larmanjat, a composer himself, with assistance from Roger Féry and others, including the future film composer, Maurice Jaubert.
 By no means all the Pleyela staff are known, but Stravinsky dealt with Marcelle Kontzler, who carried out some of the correcting work on his Pleyela rolls.
 The identity of the lady below is not known, though she does seem to have a Marcel wave.

-Correcting a Pleyela Music Roll, Paris, c.
-1920s.
+Correcting a Pleyela Music Roll, Paris, 1920s.

 Pleyela Recording Machine, Paris, 1920s.